-The Council of Europe and the European Commission have signed 3-year cooperation agreements to promote human rights, the rule of law and democracy.
+The Council of Europe and the European Commission have signed several comprehensive co-operation agreements to promote human rights, the rule of law and democracy.

 This framework of co-operation allows for increased co-ordination of actions and ensures more predictable and flexible long-term Council of Europe/European Union engagement.